security-code-scan/security-code-scan/website/configuration.md

 ![Intellisense](images/intellisense.png)

-If SCS is installed as NuGet package you'll need to build the solution.
+If SCS is installed as NuGet package and *Full solution analysis* is disabled you'll need to build the solution.
 Then you should see the warning in the "Errors" and "Output" tabs:

 ![Intellisense](images/output.png)